mister-abdurahman/node-documentation/note.md

 We use the dotenv package to configure env in the project.
 It works by adding the data in our dotenv file to nodejs environment variables.

-# Configure eslint an dprettier in your node app:
+# Configure eslint and prettier in your node app:

+`npm i eslint prettier eslint-config-prettier eslint-plugin-prettier eslint-config-airbnb eslint-plugin-node eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react --save-dev`

-don't forget eslint and prettier config files
+don't forget eslint and prettier config files, also configure eslint using the eslint config file

-#68
+# MongoDB:

+Database => Collection (Tables) => Document (Rows)

+MongoDB is stored in a data format like json but is called bson bcos it is "typed".

+Embedding/Denormalization is the act of including similar data in a single document which allows for quick access and easier data models BUT SQL data tables are normalized.

+current max size for each document is 16mb

+# Mongoose:

+is an Object Data Modeling library for mongodba nd nodejs providign a higher level of bstraction

+# Back-end Architecture:

+We use MVC (most popular), one of the majo use of MVC is to separate business logic from application logic.
+Keep application logic in controllers and keep business logic in model.